blackberry-garance/flowershow-app/blog/how-to-set-custom-fonts.md

 ---
-title: How to Set Customize the Fonts
+title: How to Customize the Fonts
 description: Learn how to enhance your site's typography with Google Fonts
 date: 2025-06-29
 authors: